-- (a) Permission to carry a personally owned PCD may be revoked if it is used contrary to provisions of this policy. - (b) The Department accepts no responsibility for loss of or damage to a personally owned PCD. - (c) The PCD and any associated services shall be purchased, used and maintained solely at the member's expense. - (d) Members will have a reduced expectation of privacy when using a personally owned PCD in the workplace and have no expectation of privacy with regard to any department business-related communication. - 1.
-Members may use personally owned PCDs on-duty for routine administrative work as authorized by the Chief of Police. - (e) Use of a personally owned PCD while at work or for work-related business constitutes consent for the Department to access the PCD to inspect and copy data to meet the needs of the Department, which may include litigation, public records retention and release obligations and internal investigations.
-If the PCD is carried on-duty, members will provide the Department with the telephone number of the device. - (f) All work-related documents, emails, photographs, recordings or other public records created or received on a member's personally owned PCD should be transferred to the Anderson Police Department and deleted from the member's PCD as soon as reasonably practicable but no later than the end of the member's shift.
+- (a) Permission to carry a personally owned PCD may be revoked if it is used contrary to provisions of this policy. - (b) The Department accepts no responsibility for loss of or damage to a personally owned PCD aside from the guidelines in the Department Owned and Personal Property policy (700). - (c) The PCD and any associated services shall be purchased, used, and maintained solely at the member's expense. - (d) The device should not be used for work-related purposes except in exigent circumstances (e.g., unavailability of radio communications) or as otherwise authorized by department procedures. - (a) - (b) Use of and data within a personally owned PCD may be discoverable in cases when there is reason to believe it is associated with work-related misconduct. - (c) Searches of a personally owned PCD by the Department shall be limited to those matters reasonably associated with the work-related business or work-related misconduct. - (e) The device shall not be utilized to disclose any department business-related information, including photographs, video, or the recording or transmittal of any information or material obtained or made accessible as a result of employment or appointment with the Department, without the express authorization of the Chief of Police or the authorized designee. - (f) If the PCD is carried on-duty, members will provide the Department with the telephone number of the device upon request - (g) All work-related documents, emails, photographs, recordings, and other public records created or received on a member's personally owned PCD should be transferred to the Anderson Police Department and deleted from the member's PCD as soon as reasonably practicable but no later than the end of the member's shift.